Doug Stanhope: Personal life

 In 2002, Stanhope and his girlfriend Renee Morrison staged a fake marriage ceremony in Las Vegas.
 He later said that it was "mocking the institution of marriage", and that it was not legitimate.
 At one point, the two were expecting a child but opted for abortion, and Stanhope got a vasectomy.
 Stanhope dated comedian and former attorney Betsy Wise for 18 months.
-Around 2005 Stanhope met his current partner Amy "Bingo" Bingaman, who he has referred to as his girlfriend and wife, and they reside in Bisbee, Arizona.
+In around 2005, Stanhope met his current partner Amy "Bingo" Bingaman, who he has referred to as his girlfriend and wife; they reside in Bisbee, Arizona.
 Stanhope is opposed to having children and cites overpopulation as a reason.

 Stanhope is known for his heavy alcohol consumption and is a self-confessed drunk.
 In a 2011 interview, he said the last time he was sober on stage was in 2003.
 He is also known for dressing in thrift store clothing.

 He describes himself as pro-choice and pro-drug.
 In an interview with PETA, Stanhope criticized the use of wild animals for entertainment purposes as well as the fur trade.
+He is an atheist and raised $125,000 for a 2013 Moore tornado victim who declared herself a non-believer on TV.